MayeDiaz818/Retail-Sales-Analysis-SQL-PowerBI/README.md

-# 🛍️ Retail Sales Analysis (PostgreSQL + Power BI)
+# 🛍️ Retail Sales Analysis (PostgreSQL + Tableau)

 ## 📁 Overview
-This project demonstrates an **end-to-end retail sales analytics pipeline**, starting from raw data ingestion in PostgreSQL, data cleaning and exploration with SQL, and final visualization with Power BI.
+This project demonstrates an **end-to-end retail sales analytics pipeline**, starting from raw data ingestion in PostgreSQL, data cleaning and exploration with SQL, and final visualization with Tableau.

 The dataset simulates a retail business environment with **5,000+ transactions**, multiple stores, customers, and product categories.